nrkno/best-practice/iOS.md

 ## Xcode

+Groups in Xcode should match folders on disk.

 ### Version

 The recommended version of Xcode (and Swift) for all purposes is the current available [in the App Store](https://itunes.apple.com/no/app/xcode/id497799835?mt=12).